hpkv-io/zustand-multiplayer/README.md

 ```

 #### Storage Example

-For this example state value
+For this example state value with `zFactor: 1`:
 ```
 {
   "user": {